im-kaiross/llm-quote-personalities/README.md

 # smollm and tinyllama (the idiots)
 tinyllama; just stupid, not much personality with this one
->tinyllama wrote about some guy named alex from a 1st POV, sounded like an english class assignment response and
+>tinyllama wrote about some guy named alex from a 1st POV, sounded like an english class assignment response

 smollm; also too small and stupid to have a consistent personality
 >smollm was not much better but impressive for a gpt2 size model, yapped about digital art and the sort

+# non-CoT models
+llama; polite, formatted, upbeat, and a mid amount of natural sounding
+>llama did the usual features & limitations rundown

+llava; schizo without a system prompt (i think)
+>llava said something about being a software engineer, more coherent then tinyllama and smollm tho